FranciscoMoretti/ai-registry/CONTRIBUTING.md

 ### Project Structure

 This is a monorepo managed with Turbo.
 The main package is located at:

-- `packages/streamdown/` - The core Streamdown React component library
+- `packages/vercel-gateway/` - The core Vercel AI Gateway library

 ### Available Scripts